lukeprofits/Monero_Payment_Request_Standard/README.md

-# Decoding & Encoding `monero_subscription:` Payment Codes
+# Decoding & Encoding `monero-subscription:` Payment Codes

-This document explains how to decode and encode `monero_subscription:` payment codes using gzip compression and Base64 encoding.
+This document explains how to decode and encode `monero-subscription:` payment codes using gzip compression and Base64 encoding.

 ## Decoding Monero Subscription Payment Codes
 To decode a Monero subscription payment code, follow these steps:

-1. Remove the Monero Subscription identifier: `monero_subscription:`
+1. Remove the Monero Subscription identifier: `monero-subscription:`
 1. Decode the string from Base64 to obtain the compressed data.
 2. Decompress the compressed data using gzip to get the JSON string.
 3. Parse the JSON string to extract the field values.